JenGar13/JKG-Elk-Stack-Project/README.md

 Check http://Your-ELK-VM-PUBLIC-IP:5601/app/kibana.
 You will replace Your-ELK-VM-PUBLIC with the public Ip of your ELk VM.
 You'll see the following page.

+You'll then navigate to the following options:
+- Observability << Logs << Add Log Data.
+Then select elasticsearch logs and choose the appropriate OS for your system.

 ![Image](README/Images/ELK_kibana.PNG)